 "It will be like a videogame and not a sport anymore.
 It will be like playing on the PlayStation console.
 The role of the driver will be completely nullified and there will no need to face a gamble or danger.
-Why was Mansell nominated “Il Leone”?
-It was because of the way in which he violently tamed the cars".
+Mansell was called “Il Leone” because of the way in which he violently tamed the cars".

 "I have a clear opinion on this subject.
 For me, what is taking place could resemble a liberalization of the sport doping.
 I think we end up taking a lot away from the driver’s skills in a context where the car is already a predominant factor over the human aspect".

-What kind of advantage would those electronics aids provide to the driving itself?
-Marc Gené, who is Williams tester driver, who knows every single details of those systems, will explain them:
+What kind of advantage would those electronic aids provide to the driving itself?
+Williams test driver Marc Gené knows every single detail of those systems.
+He explains in detail:

-"Firstly, it should be clear that there will be no benefits in terms of car performances.
+"Firstly, it should be clear that there will be no benefits in terms of car performance.
 Traction control does not mean bringing more power to the wheels and be thus faster.
-It is for tire sliding".
+It is used for tyre sliding".

-Also, according to the Spanish drivers, the electronics will not bring anything new to the delicate braking phase:
+According to the Spanish driver, the electronics will not bring anything new to the delicate braking phase:

 "This is the moment where a driver can gain or lose precious lap time.
 It will stay like it was before because the electronically controlled braking is still forbidden.
 The driver will still need to dose his force on the braking pedal".

-Jarno Trulli is convinced that there will be no revolutions in terms of performances.
+Jarno Trulli is convinced that there will be no revolutions in terms of performance.
 Therefore, he has decided to give up a valuable slice of the electronic aids:

 "I will probably not use the automatic starting system".

 The new rules obviously bear the name of the teams’ technicians.
-Mike Gascoyne, Benetton technical director, declares:
+Benetton technical director Mike Gascoyne declares:

-According to Patrick Head, Williams technical director, the situation that will arise is the least of concerns:
+According to Williams technical director Patrick Head, the situation that will arise is the least concerning:

-Paolo Martinelli, responsible of the Ferrari engine section, thinks that:
+The responsible of the Ferrari engine section, Paolo Martinelli, thinks that:

 "The new regulations will not change the playing field.
 From our side, we opposed of depriving to the driver the opportunity to excel in driving.
 We also fought for clear and defined rules.
 For this reason, we pushed to define, together with the other teams, a precise regulation of the electronics which is limited only to the engine and gearbox where it is needed".